 Related: Choosing a business location

-There are no special clothing line business licenses, but there are some common local, state and federal registrations this type of businesses may need include a sales tax permit, Employer Identification Number, Occupancy Permit among others.
+There are no special clothing line business licenses, but there are some general local, state, and federal business registrations which may include a sales tax permit, Employer Identification Number (EIN), and Occupancy Permit.

 Coming up with a good business idea and having the skills to run it are one thing, but getting the funding to start a clothing line is another.
 Funding to start a clothing line business can be difficult.
-In order to get a loan, the borrower(s) will need to have good credit and be able invest 15-25% of their money towards the total start-up costs.
+To get a loan, the borrower(s) will need to have good credit and be able to personally invest 15-25% towards the total start-up costs.

 Fashion businesses need to market continually, and brand development is particularly important in this industry.
 A fashion business needs to invest in marketing that accurately represents its brand and reaches its target audience.
-There are nearly countless ways to market a fashion business, but some of the most popular include social media marketing and online advertising.
+There are nearly countless ways to market a fashion business, but some of the most popular include social media platforms like Instagram, Pinterest, and Facebook and paid online advertising.
 Marketing costs will depend on the type of activity that’s performed.

 A fashion business needs several types of insurance for full coverage: